blaylock08/Blaylock_516X_Project/README.md

   #### - *Amphibians*

 To accomplish this, several machine learning models will be trained with collected image data and evaluated based on their accuracy.
-The most accurate model will be chosen and used to evaluate the user input image on the website.
+The most accurate model will be chosen and used to evaluate the user input image on this website.

 ## Course Project Workflow